- Elite-level members receive bonus points on bookings

 - Many nights required to get to higher status levels

-Radisson Rewards is the 2nd best hotel rewards program, according to WalletHub research.
-Some of the best features of the Radisson Rewards program include bonus points for elite-level members, lots of redemption options and the ability to earn extra points with many car rental agencies.
+Radisson Rewards Americas is the 3rd best hotel rewards program, according to WalletHub research.
+Some of the best features of the Radisson Rewards Americas program include bonus points for elite-level members, lots of redemption options and the ability to earn extra points with many car rental agencies.

 Delta Air Lines, Frontier Airlines, United Airlines and more